 Silicon Valley is admired around the world as a dynamic entrepreneurial region that creates new firms, products and industries.
 San Jose offers unique educational opportunities for would-be entrepreneurs: we have more entrepreneurs, more venture capitalists, and more legal, accounting, and other specialists supporting entrepreneurship within a 30-mile radius of campus than any university located elsewhere in the world.

 A concentration in Entrepreneurship prepares students to create and manage their own new ventures.
 This might include launching a new business, buying a franchise, leading a new project or department within a company or managing an existing family business.
 The interdisciplinary curriculum augments the BSBA curriculum by focusing on the challenges of developing and managing new and small businesses.

+The concentration includes three required and three elective courses.
+The three required courses are listed below.
 Additional information on the concentration can be found on the BSAC

-|BUS 181*||Intro to Entrepreneurship|
+|BUS 181||Intro to Entrepreneurship|